PowerStore

 path: /etc/multipath.conf

-For additional information refer to official documentation of the multipath configuration.
+For additional information refer to the Dell Host Connectivity Guide.

 (Optional) Volume Snapshot Requirements